openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ![Screenshot 47](../images/Installation_Screenshot_47.png)

 Please change to the directory AndroidAPS/app/full/release to find the "app-full-release.apk" file.
 Transfer this file to your Android smartphone.
-You can do it on your preferred way, i.e. Bluetooth, cloud upload, connect computer and phone by cable or use email.
+You can do it on your preferred way, i.e.

+* Bluetooth
+* cloud upload (Google Drive or other cloud services)
+* connect computer and phone by cable
+* by mail (Note that some mail apps do not allow apk attachments, in this case use other transfer method.)

 I use Gmail here in this example as it is fairly simple for me.
 I mention this because to install the self-signed app we need to allow Android on our smartphone to do this installation even if this file is received via Gmail which is normally forbidden.
 If you use something other please proceed accordingly.

 ![Screenshot 48](../images/Installation_Screenshot_48.png)